Last few days to enrol!

 - How agencies and institutions regulate agriculture and food nationally and internationally.

-- To provide a framework for the exchange of knowledge, experiences, programmes and viewpoints among players, including other universities, researchers, professionals, civil service, private sector and government.
+The Diploma also provide students with a framework for the exchange of knowledge, experiences, programs and viewpoints with other participants representing other universities, NGOs, the private sector and government.

 This programme will prepare you to meet the demand for knowledgeable and well-trained food systems analysts and leaders, by fostering practical and critical learning with an international perspective.

-- Professional organizations or international cooperation projects that address issues linked to food and agriculture.
+- Professional organizations, NGOs or international cooperation projects that address agri-food regulation and governance issues.

 Providing students with the necessary tools for improving their employability, giving them the right to knowledge and education to be successful in the different occupations they will have during their lives, is a fundamental purpose of our postgraduate programmes.

-Students can apply for this specialisation even if they do not have a university degree.
+Students can still apply for the programme even if they do not have a university degree.

-The Specialisation in International Agri-Food Policy is open to everyone with a good grasp of English.
+The Postgraduate Diploma in Food Systems and Governance is open to everyone with a good grasp of English.
 The UOC is an open university which means that even if you do not have a high school diploma or university degree you can still take our courses.

 If you do not have a recognised university degree then you will receive an equivalency certificate instead of a degree.